Business breathes a sigh of relief as Level 5 averted for now

 Little did he, or any of the rest of us, know then how quickly that threat would appear.

 The pre-budget figures facing him and Minister for Public Expenditure Michael McGrath look a bit better than anticipated.
 But the cost of supporting the economy through further restrictions could quickly use up any spare cash.
-And the latest episode again raises the fundamental question – vital for economic recovery as well as society – of how we can find a way of living.
+And the latest episode again raises the fundamental question – vital for economic recovery as well as society – of how we can find a way of living with the virus.